The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Results

 The essential steps of such dynamics are shown in Fig.\ref{fig1}.
 The droplet is placed within a microfluidic channel and is initialized as a circular region where $\phi_1=\phi_0$ inside and $\phi_1=0$ outside (Fig.\ref{fig1}a).
 The polar field is initially uniform and aligned along the $y$ direction within the droplet (no anchoring of the polarization is set at the droplet interface), while it is zero outside.
 This means that the contractile gel is confined within the active drop and is polarized, while the surrounding region represents an isotropic Newtonian fluid.
 The activity $\zeta$ is then turned on and is set at a value allowing for the motion of the droplet.
 Before attaining a motile state, the drop temporarily elongates perpendicularly to the polarization ${\bf P}$ remaining motionless, an effect caused by the competition between interfacial tension, opposing shape deformations, and contractile stress, favouring hydrodynamic instability (see Fig.\ref{fig1}b).
-In this condition, the fluid flow surrounding the droplet acquires a quadrupolar structure (it is pulled inward equatorially and emitted axially, see Fig.\ref{fig1}e), thus preventing any net motion.
-Such an arrangement essentially results from the sum of the quadrupolar hydrodynamic flows formed around each microscopic contractile unit (such as the actomyosin complex, Fig.\ref{fig1}d), thus yielding a large contractile object.
-This process also modifies the orientation of the polarization, which slightly deforms near the droplet interface while remaining basically uniform in the bulk.
-Afterwards, this configuration becomes unstable with respect to splay distortions, since the contractile stress is high enough to overcome the resistance to deformation controlled by the elastic constant $\kappa$.
-The vectors of ${\bf P}$ then fan outwards arranging into a typical liquid crystal splay deformation (where $\nabla\cdot{\bf P}>0$), while the droplet starts to move along the direction set by ${\bf P}$(see Fig.\ref{fig1}c) sustained by two symmetric counter-rotating vortices (see Fig.\ref{fig1}f) \cite{tjhung1}.
-This motion, solely triggered by myosin contractility, would last over long periods of time and would proceed unidirectionally with a steady velocity, typical of an active droplet swimming in a Newtonian fluid in the absence of external perturbations or constraints.
-Such a picture dramatically changes when a droplet migrates in a complex environment flowing, for example, across a constriction of size much narrower than that of the droplet itself.
-In the next section we precisely investigate this process providing an accurate description of the fluid-structure interaction along with a minimal set of key physical ingredients controlling the transmigration.
+In this condition, the fluid flow surrounding the droplet acquires a four-roll structure (it is pulled inward equatorially and emitted axially, see Fig.\ref{fig1}f), thus preventing any net motion.
+Such an arrangement essentially results from the sum of the dipolar hydrodynamic flows formed around each contractile unit (such as the actomyosin complex, Fig.\ref{fig1}d).
+Indeed, at the microscopic level, the motor protein would pull two protein filaments together (Fig.1e), causing an inward force pair that produces a contractile stress (see also the section Methods).
+This process also modifies the direction of the polarization, which remains basically uniform in the bulk but slightly deforms near the droplet interface, where a preferential perpendicular orientation emerges almost everywhere except at the ends of the elongated drop.
+The active anchoring, genuinely induced by the contractile stress \cite{blow}, will persist in the following motile state, although its orientation will be considerably affected by the confinement conditions (especially when the drop migrates through narrow interstices, see the next sections).